MicrosoftDocs/sql-docs/docs/ssma/db2/installing-ssma-for-db2-client-db2tosql.md

 2. On the **Welcome** page, select **Next**.

-   If you do not have the prerequisites installed, a message will appear that indicates that you must first install required components.
-Make sure that you have installed all prerequisites, and then run the installation program again.
+   If you don't have the prerequisites installed, a message will appear indicating that you must first install required components.
+Make sure that you've installed all prerequisites, and then run the installation program again.

 3. Read the End User License Agreement.
 If you agree, select **I accept the terms in the license agreement**, and then select **Next**.